 Read on for “Best Practices for Staying Off Spam Lists”.

 Best Practices for Staying Off Spam Lists

 - Make sure your pitches include an opt-out – consider using email marketing software to manage your press lists.
 This software will most likely comply with CAN-SPAM and guide you through the process of formatting your email communications to avoid the most common problems.
 Of course, this solution is best for mass distribution, which isn’t always the best PR tactic.

 - For individual communication, make sure you have a clear, descriptive subject line on your email that describes exactly what the content of your email is about.
-Make sure your name and organization are clear on your email, and include your physical address somewhere in the communication.
+Make sure your name and organization are clear on your email and include your physical address somewhere in the communication.
 It’s also a good idea to provide an opt-out contact in your signature or email footer, providing them with a mechanism to get off your list.
-If you provide such a mechanism, make sure you have systems in place to ensure you don’t email to that address again within 30 days of the date you receive the opt-out request.
+If you provide such a mechanism, make sure you have systems in place to ensure you don’t email that address again within 30 days of the date you receive the opt-out request.

 - Build your own opt-in lists for the industries you serve.
 If you work with healthcare or technology clients, offer journalists the ability to opt-in to your press distribution lists for that industry.
 This ensures journalists have given you permission to send them information.
 Again, most mainstream email marketing software can help you manage this process with minimal effort.

 - When in doubt, don’t send.
-If you know a particular journalist or blogger tends to have an anti-PR sentiment, don’t send to them without their permission.
+If you know a particular journalist or blogger who tends to have an anti-PR sentiment, don’t send it to them without their permission.
 As a general rule of thumb, you should only send relevant information to the journalist or blogger you are targeting.
 While this may seem common sense, it’s not always common practice.

 - Don’t assume that email addresses in your PR database are opt-in.
 While some vendors do provide opt-in features for journalists and bloggers, you should assume that all email addresses are for contacts that have not given you their permission to contact them.